BLSQ/iaso/docs/pages/dev/how_to/hot_fix/hot_fix.en.md

 ### 7. Create a New Tag

-Create a new tag with an alphabetical increment:
+First, check the latest tag on [GitHub Tags](https://github.com/BLSQ/iaso/tags), then create a new tag with an alphabetical increment:

 ```bash
 # If the latest tag was v2025.11.18b, create v2025.11.18c